domadn1/project-catalog/README.md

 ### Requirements
 Now moving towards how to use this web application we have two options for environment

+If you do not have Git installed, download suitable version to your operating system from [Download-Git](https://git-scm.com/downloads) and install because for windows user Git Bash is required to get unix style terminal.

 **Virtual machine environment:**

 1. Vagrant